 Your public profile uses the default 15 minute timeout value with a time range of the Last 7 Days from Yesterday.

-We also subtract coding activity from language Other
+We also subtract language Other

 Leaderboards only update a few times per day, and always lag behind your public profile.